catie-aq/flashT5/README.md

 start to pick up speed at 512 length and above.
 Note that the orignal model cannot accomodate larger than 512 sequence length despite using a 80G GPU !
 We tried to support both torch.compile and Flash Attention 2 to get the best of both worlds but the model is still buggy with PyTorch 2.2 (see the [Roadmap]()).
 You can find a torch compilable interface to Flash Attention 2 [here](src/utils/fa2_lib/).

-We can see a clear improvement in memory usage in our implementation for larger:
+We can see a clear improvement in memory usage in our implementation for larger batch sizes :

 ![](assets/benchmarks/mem-bfloat16-b8.png)  |  ![](assets/benchmarks/mem-bfloat16-b32.png)